-Pull each belt out fully and look for frays, cuts, burns, and wear.
+Pull each belt out fully, and look for frays, cuts, burns, and wear.
 Check that the latches work smoothly and the belts retract easily.
+If a belt does not retract easily, cleaning the belt may correct the problem (see page 185).
 Any belt that is not in good condition or working properly will not provide good protection and should be replaced as soon as possible.

 Honda provides a lifetime warranty on seat belts for U.S. models.
-See your Honda Warranty Information booklet for details.
+See your Honda Warranty Information booklet for details